robertgambrel/robertgambrel.github.io/resources/index.md

 Hadley Wickham's book on [creating and publishing R packages](http://r-pkgs.had.co.nz/) guided me through creating two of my own packages: [medicare](https://github.com/robertgambrel/medicare) and [tabler](https://github.com/robertgambrel/tabler).
 In addition, his book on [advanced R programming](http://adv-r.had.co.nz/), especially his coverage of non-standard evaluation, really helped me utilize the functionality from his other packages when writing my own.

+<a name = 'python'></a>

+# Python
+I learned the Python basics by working through all the [Learn Python the Hard Way](https://learnpythonthehardway.org/) lessons and completing the [Introduction to Computer Science and Programming using Python](https://www.edx.org/course/introduction-computer-science-mitx-6-00-1x-11) course from MIT on edX.
+After those, I continued to learn by doing and now conduct machine learning, web scraping, and task automation using Python and its libraries.

 <a name = 'sas'></a>

 # SAS